telerik/ajax-docs/controls/combobox/appearance-and-styling/using-the-emptymessage-property.md

 ---
 title: Using the EmptyMessage Property
-page_title: Using the EmptyMessage Property | RadComboBox for ASP.NET AJAX Documentation
+page_title: Using the EmptyMessage Property - RadComboBox
-description: Using the EmptyMessage Property
+description: Check our Web Forms article about Using the EmptyMessage Property.
 slug: combobox/appearance-and-styling/using-the-emptymessage-property
 tags: using,the,emptymessage,property
 published: True